factorhouse/slipway/README.md

 ## Our Requirements

-Kpow is a secure web-application with a rich SPA UI served by websockets.
+Kpow is a secure web-application with a SPA UI served by websockets.

 Kpow has seemingly every possible Jetty configuration option in use by at least one end-user.